vangohner/MinecraftClone/README.md

 ## World Saving

-Generated chunks are immediately written as simple binary files inside the `world/` directory.
-On shutdown, only chunks modified since their last save are written again, with progress and an estimated remaining time so you know why the application stays open.
+Chunks persist to disk as you play.
+Newly generated chunks are written immediately to the `world/` directory, and any chunk whose blocks change is saved again right after the modification.
+When the game shuts down, it flushes any remaining chunks whose data differs from the last save and reports progress so you know why the application stays open.

 ## Debugging